Powerlearnproject/se-assignment-day-2-git-and-github-typ-i/README.md

   git clone <repository-url>

 - **Navigate to the repository:**
-  - you can list to check the cloned repository by running the following command
+  - You can list to check the cloned repository by running the following command

   ```bash
   ls